 - Clinical techniques such as Cognitive Behavioral Therapy

 - Family and/or couples therapy

 - Alternative/holistic therapies (yoga, meditation, art therapy, etc.)

 - Adventure or experiential therapy

-The treatment center you choose should offer a robust aftercare plan as well – with alumni activities, opportunities to keep contact with the staff, and access to at least some level of ongoing counseling.
-Opioid addiction isn’t easy to break, so choosing the right place and right course of treatment will make the difference between staying sober and relapsing.
+The drug and alcohol rehab treatment center you choose should offer a robust aftercare plan as well – with alumni activities, opportunities to keep contact with the staff, and access to at least some level of ongoing counseling.
+Opioid addiction isn’t easy to break, so choosing the right place and right course of rehab treatment will make the difference between staying sober and relapsing.

 Expert Assistance in Your Treatment-Seeking Journey